Lattice simulations of Abelian gauge fields coupled to axions during Inflation: Spatial discretization scheme

 In the end, we can use the results of this section to write a solution for the gauge field growth on the lattice in analogy to the continuous case:

 This solution is similar to \cref{eq:ex_sol} but with $k_{\rm eff}$ instead of $k$, and this is why we refer to it as the effective momentum.
-Indeed, the lattice solution is equivalent to the continuous one via the identification ${k}_{\rm eff}\leftrightarrow k$, in a similar way to what is shown in \cite{caravano2021lattice} for the single field case.
+Indeed, the lattice solution is equivalent to the continuous one via the identification ${k}_{\rm eff}\leftrightarrow k$, in a similar way to what is shown in \cite{caravano2021lattice} for the single field case\footnote{In other words, the gauge field on the lattice evolve differently with respect to continuous space, as $k_{\rm eff} \neq \kappa$.
+However, continuous and discrete dynamics within this discretization scheme are equivalent if we interpret $k_{\rm eff}$ as the physical momentum of the lattice simulation.
+As we will see in Section \ref{sec:results}, this allows to compare lattice spectra to the continuous ones at all scales.}.

 As we will see, this identification turns out to be very useful when comparing the results of the linear theory with the lattice ones.

 The strategy that we adopted in this section to achieve the same effective momenta is not necessarily unique.
 Another way, for example, would be to keep the same definition of Laplacian operator and use the following $O(\Delta x^4)$ stencil for the one dimensional derivative: